Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 A disconnected hose also prevents effective suction, so make sure you connect the hose properly to the vacuum port when replacing it.

-Why is My Bissell Vacuum Brush Not Spinning?
+Why Isn’t My Bissell Vacuum Brush Spinning?

 The brush on Bissell vacuums can stop spinning due to dirt and debris accumulation, a faulty belt or worn-out bristles.
 Repeated water contact can also lead to damage that impairs brush rotation.